poteat/hkt-toolbelt/prompts/make-doc.md

 1. ONLY output the associated JSDoc.
 Ensure the final output is placed within a markdown code block.
 2. ONLY emit JSDoc for the exported element `<ITEM_NAME>`.
 3. DO NOT emit any non-JSDoc output.
+(DO NOT emit Typescript code outside of a lone JSDoc block)
 4. ENSURE accurate and relevant JSDoc annotation for `<ITEM_NAME>`.

 Kindly adhere to the guidelines mentioned above and emit the requested JSDoc.